House Smells That Come and Go: 5 Common Causes and How to Fix Them

 A gas leak is arguably the most serious cause of a rotten egg or sewage smell in your home.
 Gas companies use propane and natural gas, which are odorless but can emit a strong odor if there’s a gas leak.
 This makes it helpful in detecting a gas leak.

-safety specialist checks a gas stove
+safety specialist checks a gas smells stove

 Gas leaks only occur in homes with appliances dependent on the substance for fuel.
 If you have water heaters or stoves running on gas, assume the smell is a gas leak and evacuate the house.